Table of contents

 Analysts

-An analyst handles a lot of presentation and Excel work, supporting higher-ups in their efforts to win clients and close deals.
-Analysts typically stay in this role for two to three years before being promoted or transitioning out of investment banking.
+Analysts handle a lot of presentation and Excel work, supporting higher-ups in their efforts to win clients and close deals.
+As an analyst, you’d typically stay in this role for two to three years before being promoted or transitioning out of investment banking.

 Associates

-An associate does similar work as an analyst but has more responsibility (and pressure) to ensure everything runs smoothly.
-Associates often work on getting their master in business administration (MBA), too, so they are in a better position for promotion or moving into a more niche area of finance.
+Associates do similar work as analysts but have more responsibility (and pressure) to ensure everything runs smoothly.
+Outside of work, associates also often work on getting their master in business administration (MBA), so they’re in a better position for a promotion or moving into a more niche area of finance.

 Vice Presidents (VPs)

 Vice presidents have more responsibility and more contact with clients.
 They need to balance their time between clients and being in charge of the analysts and associates below them, on top of pitching potential clients and managing deals.
-After three to four years of outstanding performance, VPs can be promoted or head-hunted to a more specialized position in finance, such as hedge fund management.
+After three to four years of outstanding performance, VPs can be promoted or head-hunted to a more specialized position in finance, such as hedge fund management or private equity.

 Managing Directors (MDs)

 Managing directors are the head of the team, and their only job is to make the bank and its clients money.
-They spend their days finding clients, winning them over, and maintaining existing client relationships.
-The managing director assigns work to the lower positions and has to make sure that everything is perfect to keep the clients happy.
+They spend their days identifying potential clients, winning them over, and maintaining existing client relationships.
+The managing director assigns work to the lower positions and ensures that everything is done to keep clients happy.

 Pros and Cons of Investment Banking